ryanfleury/metadesk/docs/metadesk_reference.md

 //~ String-To-Ptr and Ptr-To-Ptr tables

 @send(Map)
-@doc("An abstraction over the types of keys used in a MD_Map and the work of hashing those keys, can be constructed from an MD_String8 or an void*.")
+@doc("An abstraction over the types of keys used in a MD_Map and the work of hashing those keys, can be constructed from an MD_String8 or a @code 'void *'.")
 @struct MD_MapKey: {
     @doc("The hash of the key.
 The hash function used is determined from the key type.")
         hash: MD_u64,